JPMurara/mspowerplat/README.md

+This is the conciese system level report for the tecnical tasks framed around the end-to-end goal in moving filtered records from an open CKAN dataset into REDCap via a workflow that applies validation and phone normalisation, with Power BI as the data transformation and Power Automate to orchestrate the process.

+This division of responsibilities limits coupling: Power BI get the data, shapes and filter it, REDCap handles DB schema and validation, Power Automate handles orchestration and trigger actions (side effects).
+Tradeoff: more components to manage, but the benefit is better tracking, reuse, and using the right tool for each task.

 # Microsoft Power BI Report - desktop app

+Purpose: create a custom table for data acquisition and filtering (Power Query + CKAN API).
+This creates a stable, queryable dataset for automation.
+Also, in this step I clean and filter at the source, so no unnecesary rows are processed.

-Querying CKAN DataStore in Power BI
-I have decided that the best way is to use datastore_search_sql for these reasons:
+For querying CKAN DataStore in Power BI, I have decided that the best way is to use datastore_search_sql for these reasons:

 1. Precise filtering on specific fields
 2. Server side filtering: reduces payload and improves performance